Puchi Puchi Virus

-Puchi Puchi Virus (ぷちぷちウイルス, puchipuchi uirusu) is a puzzle video game developed by Keys Factory which was released in Japan on July 5, 2007, and in North America on May 19, 2009.
+Puchi Puchi Virus (ぷちぷちウイルス, puchipuchi uirusu) is a puzzle video game developed by KeysFactory for the Nintendo DS.
+It was released in Japan by Jaleco on July 5, 2007 and in North America by NIS America on May 19, 2009.

 Story

 In the game, a planet much like Earth has been affected by a horrible viral outbreak.
 Anybody infected turns into a weird monster with a pun for a name, such as the Flying Panduh, a panda with a jetpack, a frying pan and an aversion to country music.
 As the outbreak worsens, Dr. Kevin and his two assistants decide to take a stand against the disease using their newly invented vaccine.

 Characters

 Dr. Kevin

 The main character of the game, Dr. Kevin is a kind, eccentric genius who spends most of his time working in his lab.

 Honeydew

 Dr. Kevin's assistant, Honeydew is smart, quiet, and librarian-like.
 She will speak her mind if she thinks it is important and loves to cook even though she's bad at it.